Central Maluku Regency

 Central Maluku Regency (Kabupaten Maluku Tengah) is a regency of Maluku Province of Indonesia.
 The Regency covers an area of 11,595.57 km^{2}, and had a population of 361,698 at the 2010 Census, and 423,094 at the 2020 Census.
-The official estimate as at mid 2024 was 432,361.
-The principal towns are Masohi (the administrative capital) and Amahai, both on Seram Island.
+The official estimate as at mid 2025 was 435,735.
+The principal towns are Masohi (the administrative capital) and Amahai, both located on Seram Island.
 The regency (kebupaten) is composed of the central part of the island of Seram, the Banda Islands, and the Lease Islands (Saparua, Haruku, and Nusa Laut), together with those parts of Ambon Island which are outside the City of Ambon.

 This regency is the largest in area among Malukan regencies.

 Geography

 Central Maluku Regency is one of the regencies in Maluku Province.
 It is mainly located in the central part of Seram Island (between West Seram Regency in the west and East Seram Regency in the east, both of which were separated from Central Maluku Regency on 18 December 2003), but it also includes a number of islands to the south, chiefly Ambon Island (site of the provincial capital of the same name, but excluding the City of Ambon itself), the Lease Islands to the east of Ambon, and the Banda Islands much further to the south.
 The total area of Central Maluku Regency is approx 275,907 km^{2}, which consists of a sea area of 264,311.43 km^{2} and a land area of 11,595.57 km^{2}.